 The Passion of Alvin Weinberg

-The 59-year-old physicist was in a something of a panic.
+The 59-year-old physicist was in something of a panic.
 The earth was getting hotter, and nobody in Washington seemed to care.
 Nuclear power — the only realistic way to produce a lot of electricity with few carbon emissions — was the solution.
 But rising costs for nuclear power and the power of the coal lobby appeared to be trumping environmental concerns, and rationality itself.

 He started writing articles.
 The first he published in Science.
 It was called “Global Effects of Man’s Production of Energy.”
 Next, he co-authored an article evaluating what would happen if the U.S. moved away from nuclear.
 “Continued energy demands during the first few decades of the next century will push atmospheric carbon dioxide concentrations to levels which warrant serious concern, even for the low energy growth case.”